Raw wine | Orange | Food wine

 Serving Amphora Muscat White wine

 Should be served at 10-12⁰C.
 It can be wonderfully combined with red meat due to tannins.
 Enjoy it with spicy baked lamb, dare to try it also with a steak.
-It perfectly accompanies roasted fatty fish (salmon, tuna, eel) with citrus sauces, or smoked aged cheeses as well.
-Its complex profile can complement dishes with spices, such as saffron, cinnamon, cardamom.
-So it is well combined with Moroccan or Asian dishes, and it also balances special flavours like traditional Japanese cuisine (soy).Follow a recipe
+It would perfectly accompany roasted fatty fish (salmon, tuna, eel) with citrus sauces, or smoked aged cheeses as well.
+Its complex profile can complement dishes with spices, such as saffron, cinnamon or cardamom.
+So, it is well combined with Moroccan or Asian dishes, and it also balances special flavours like traditional Japanese cuisine (soy).Follow a recipe

 Amphora Muscat White Wine Vinification

-Vinification in traditional Cretan jars (pithoi) of 250-300lt, through the extraction process, without adding yeast and with the minimal amount of sulfur.
+Vinification in Cretan jars (pithoi) of 250-300lt, without addition of yeast and with the minimal amount of sulfur.
 After 3 months of extraction and after separation, the wine remained for 2 more months in the pithoi.
 Afterwards the wine matured for 4 months in stainless steel tanks.